mborenstein-goodberry-nurse/Dnd-Notes/Omnomicon/Classes/Cleric/Death Domain.md

 ### Bonus Proficiency

-When you choose this domain at 1st level, you gain proficiency with [[martial weapons]].
+When you choose this domain at 1st level, you gain proficiency with [[Martial Weapon|Martial Weapons]].

 ### Reaper